michaellrowley/T2-lib/README.md

 ### Compilation
 The ``_DEBUG`` macro can be specified in order to enable debug outputs via ``std::clog`` and ``std::cerr``.

-Example usage of this library is available in the ``example/`` directory, compilation instructions for ``clang++`` can be found at the top of those files, it should be fairly trivial to convert them to MSVC instructions as there are no OS-specific flags/options used.
+Example usage of this library is available in the ``example/`` directory, compilation instructions for ``clang++`` can be found at the top of those files, it should be fairly trivial to convert them to their MSVC counterparts as there are no OS-specific flags/options used.

 For linux users, ``build-library.sh`` is available to compile the library into a ``.a`` archive file which can then be linked against.

 The T2-lib headers can be used in your project as long as you link their respective C++ files and add a path to boost in your include search-list.
-A list of the current C++ files can be found below (starting from base directory ``source/``:
+A list of the current C++ files can be found below (starting from base directory ``source/``):
 ```
 T2/utility/utility.cpp T2/net/client.cpp T2/net/server.cpp
 ```

 ## Security
 Whilst the overall security and integrity of this library isn't guaranteed, it *is* guaranteed that the testing tool (``tests/tests.cpp``) is exploitable if allowed to run under arbitrary command line arguments that weren't chosen by you.
+If you identify a possible vulnerability in this code please contact me via ``michaellrowley(@)protonmail.com``.